jknohr/smarter/examples/lighting-app/silabs/SiWx917/README.md

 ## Introduction

-The SiWx917 lighting example provides a baseline demonstration of a Light control device, built using Matter and the Silicon Labs gecko SDK.
-It can be controlled by a Chip controller over a Wifi network..
+The SiWx917 lighting example provides a baseline demonstration of a Light control device, built using Matter, the Silicon Labs gecko SDK and Silicon labs WiseMCU SDK.
+It can be controlled by a Chip controller over a Wifi network.

 The lighting example is intended to serve both as a means to explore the workings of Matter as well as a template for creating real products based on the